wp-plugins/pinterest-master/readme.txt

 1. Widget with All Pinterest function ON
 2. Widget with Pinterest Board
 3. Widget with Pinterest Profile
-4. Widget with Follow Me Button
+4. Widget with Top Pin + Pin It (red button) + Follow Me Button
-5. Widget with Follow Me Button + Pin It Button
+5. Widget with Pin It Button (gray button) + Follow Me Button
+6. Pin It Hover Button in Wordpress Page or Post Photos
-6. Pin It Button in Action
+7. Pin It Button in Action
-7. Widget inside pages and posts.
-Shortcode framework implementation v2.
-Pinterest Board inside a post
+8. Shortcode framework implementation v2.
+Pinterest Board inside a post with text
-8. Widget inside pages and posts.
-Shortcode framework implementation v2.
-Full post width
+9. Shortcode framework implementation v2.
+Full page width dedicated to pinterest

 == Changelog ==

+= 4.2 =
+* This version taps into the new Pinterest API.
+Exciting new options:
+* Allows board and photos sizes.
+By use of the shortcode you can now have a page or post with full pinterest photo display.
+* New pinterest button with gray or red color.
+* New Pint-it hover photo button.
+Mouse over wordpress photos.
+* New Single Top Pin display.
+* Beefed-up shortcode.

 = 4.1 =
 * Wordpress 3.8 Ready